UMBThesisLaTeX/LaTeX/README.md

 # Requirements

-A reasonably recent verson of a LaTeX distribution, namley, MikTeX, MacTeX, or TeXLive.
+A reasonably recent version of a LaTeX distribution, namely, MikTeX, MacTeX, or TeXLive.

 For TeXLive and MacTeX, this means 2019 or newer.
 (MacTeX is just a macOS-specific redistribution of TeXLive.)

 For MikTeX, this probably means 20.6 or newer (see [here](https://github.com/MiKTeX/miktex/issues/554) and [here](https://github.com/MiKTeX/miktex/tags?after=21.2)).
 This is a guess based on test results for TeXLive.<sup>1</sup>

-<sub><sup>1</sup>It is only for TeXLive that I can easily test if the template works on older versions, thanks to OverLeaf (see below).</sub>
+<sub><sup>1</sup>It is only for TeXLive that I can easily test if the class and template work on older versions, thanks to _Overleaf_ (see below).</sub>

 If you are using a CGI editor such as LyX or even Scientific Word, note that they all use an underlying TeXLive or MikTeX distribution, and it is this underlying distribution that needs to be recent enough.

 As far as I know, [all the other distributions](https://tex.stackexchange.com/questions/239199/latex-distributions-what-are-their-main-differences) have been retired/discontinued and are no longer updated.
-Of these, proTeXt (itself based on MikTeX) was retired in 2022, so the template might work with the more recent versions of it.
-As for the other ones (teTeX, fpTeX, emTeX, gwTeX, oztex, AmigaTeX, PasTeX, TrueTeX, pcTeX), they were all discontinued so long ago that even their most recent versions will probably not be recent enough for this template.
+Of these, proTeXt (itself based on MikTeX) was retired in 2022, so the class and template might work with the more recent versions of it.
+As for the other ones (teTeX, fpTeX, emTeX, gwTeX, oztex, AmigaTeX, PasTeX, TrueTeX, pcTeX), they were all discontinued so long ago that even their most recent versions will probably not be recent enough for this class and template.

 ## Check your distribution version